artempoletsky/easyrpc/README.md

 ## Basic usage

-This examples are provided for a next.js route
+Thess examples are provided for a next.js route

 ```typescript
 // route.ts